zsadeghi/aA-Homeworks/W7D1/auth_prac/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This README consists of the Rails Auth Homework.
+In this example we want to build a User model for a Rails Auth system.

-* Ruby version
+* Ruby version (2.5.1p57)

 * System dependencies

+  * requires PostgreSQL

 * Configuration

+ * Run `bundle install`

 * Database creation

+ * `rails db:create`

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ * `rails db:migrate`